ctds-usyd/library-webscraping/_episodes/04-lxml.md

 Another approach would be to replace `table.cssselect('tr')` with `table.cssselect('tr')[1:]` to ignore the first row returned by the selector.

 To clean up the messy symbols, we have to realise that `"\r\n"` are special in Python: they indicate a line break (like pressing enter) in text.
 So what we have here is a sequence of _white-space characters_ including `"\r"`, `"\n"`, and `" "`.
 In HTML, a sequence of white-space characters is usually interpreted as a single space.
-The following is a replacement for `inner_text` which substitutes a single space for any white-space sequence in an element's text.
+The following substitutes a single space for any white-space sequence in retrieving an element's text.

 ~~~
-def inner_text(element):
+def clean_text(element):
-    all_text = ''.join(element.itertext())
+    all_text = element.text_content()
     cleaned = ' '.join(all_text.split())
     return cleaned
 ~~~